PCBs Explained: A Simple Guide to Printed Circuit Boards

 A Printed Circuit Board (PCB) is a flat, thin board made from insulating materials, such as fiberglass, with conductive pathways etched onto it.
 These pathways, also called traces, allow electrical current to flow between different components on the board, connecting everything into a functional circuit.
 Components like resistors, capacitors, transistors, and integrated circuits (ICs) are mounted onto the board and connected through these pathways.
 PCBs also provide mechanical support for electronic components so that a device can be mounted in an enclosure.

 PCBs can be single-sided (with only one layer of conductive material), double-sided, or multilayered, depending on the complexity of the design and the number of connections required.
 During manufacturing, the inner copper layers are etched, leaving the intended traces of copper for connecting components in the circuit board.
 Multiple etched layers are laminated in succession until the printed circuit board stack-up is complete.
-This is the overall process used in PCB design fabrication.
+This is the overall process used in PCB fabrication.

 Components of a PCB: